 In the study area, the wettest months occur in late winter to early spring.
-There is a clear pattern of significantly higher rainfall and frequency in the Ararat region (594mm) decreasing north-westward to the Stawell region (503mm).
-This has implications for the Project as over an extended construction period (greater than the annual cycle) wet weather contingencies may be required, however less construction dust generation would be expected to the south-east as compared to the north-west.
+There is a clear pattern of higher rainfall and frequency in the Ballarat area (694 millimetres (mm) annual average rainfall at Ballarat airport) decreasing north-west to Ararat (594mm annual average rainfall at Ararat Prison).
+This has implications for the Project, because over an extended construction period (greater than the annual cycle), wet weather contingencies may be required.
+However, less construction dust generation would be expected at the south-eastern end (Beaufort) compared to the north-western end (Ararat) of the study area.